BarryLiuCQ/RoboND-Kinematics-Project/README.md

 FK = T0_7.evalf(subs={q1:theta1,q2:theta2,q3:theta3,q4:theta4,q5:theta5,q6:theta6})
 ```

 The rest of the code will utilize wrist center position **WC** and the **thetas** to calculate the corresponding errors.
-Using these error values as a basis, We can guage how well our current IK performs.
+Using these error values as a basis, We can gauge how well our current IK performs.

 I have added one line of code to print out the test case number. rest of the code is as provided.